TriumphLLC/Blend4Web/doc_src/lighting.rst

    :align: center
    :width: 100%

+*Render Shadows*
+    Enables and disables shadow rendering.
+Can be set to ``ON``, ``OFF`` and ``AUTO``.
+Set to ``AUTO`` by default.

+*Soft Shadows*
+    This option enables smoothing of the shadow maps.
+Enabled by default.

 *Resolution*
     Shadow map resolution.
-The default value is 2048x2048px.
+The default value is 2048 x 2048px.

+*Blur Samples*
+    The number of the samples used for smoothing shadow maps.
+Available values are 4x, 8x and 16x, with the latter being the default value.

 *Self-Shadow Polygon Offset*
     Coefficient for shifting polygons relative to light source orientation.
 The default value is 1.